Jerome Daniels

-Jerome Daniels (born September 13, 1974) is an American former professional football guard and tackle.
-He was selected by the Miami Dolphins in the fourth round (121st overall).
+Jerome Daniels (born September 13, 1974) is an American former professional football player who was a guard and tackle in the National Football League (NFL).
+He played college football for the Northeastern Huskies and was selected by the Miami Dolphins in the fourth round (121st overall).
 He played for the Baltimore Ravens in 1997 and Arizona Cardinals from 1998 to 2001.
 Daniels also played for the New York/New Jersey Hitmen in 2001 and 2002.